donbright/rust-lang-cheat-sheet/README.md

 ## Warning

 This cheat sheet is in a reasonably useful state for basic things, but it does contain some errors.
-Also note that Rust is still changing quite a bit as of 2020, so some of the below may be outdated/deprecated.
+Also note that Rust is still changing quite a bit as of 2020, and I have had to quit working on this, so some of the below may be outdated/deprecated.

 ## Rust in a Nutshell